olaoluwaolu/Magic8Ball/README.md

 <li> Client
    <ol>
    <li> Open another terminal/command window.</li>
-   <li> cd to SocketDemo/out/production/SocketDemo</li>
+   <li> cd to Magic8BallDemo/out/production/Magic8BallDemo</li>
-   <li> Enter 'java SocketDemo client localhost 4466' to start
+   <li> Enter 'java Magic8BallDemo client localhost 4466' to start
         the client (if you used a different number for the server, use that number here as well).</li>
    <li> You should see a message from the server.